-In assessing whether the contractual cash flows are SPPI the FARM and UAF considers the contractual terms of the instrument.
+In assessing whether the contractual cash flows are SPPI the FARM and UAFs considers the contractual terms of the instrument.
 This includes assessing whether the financial asset contains a contractual term that could change the timing or amount of contractual cash flows such that it would not meet this condition.
-In making this assessment, the FARM and UAF considers:
+In making this assessment, the FARM and UAFs considers:

-- contingent events that would change the amount or timing of cash flows; - leverage features; - prepayment and extension features; - terms that limit the FARM and UAF's claim to cash flows from specified assets (e.g. non-recourse asset arrangements); and - features that modify consideration for the time value of money (e.g. periodic reset of interest rates)
+- contingent events that would change the amount or timing of cash flows; - leverage features; - prepayment and extension features; - terms that limit the FARM and UAFs' claim to cash flows from specified assets (e.g. non-recourse asset arrangements); and - features that modify consideration for the time value of money (e.g. periodic reset of interest rates)

-For the years ended October 31, 2023 and 2022 (in thousands of Canadian dollars)
+For the year ended October 31, 2024 (in thousands of Canadian dollars)